"Everyone has a "set point" for happiness, just as they do for weight." - Martin Seligman

 That's because your unconditional love for yourself is what allows you to love your child unconditionally.
 We know that's what every child needs, and deserves.

-In fact, unconditional love cures a whole lot of problem behavior (and maturation cures most of the rest.)
+In fact, unconditional love -- even when you're setting limits -- cures a whole lot of problem behavior (and maturation cures most of the rest.)

 For a whole series on healing your ability to love unconditionally, start here.

 These practices will change your life over time.
 But why not start today, by talking to yourself like someone you appreciate and adore?
-You'll find that
+As meditation teacher Stephen

 Nothing has to be different for you to love yourself, wholly and completely, exactly as you are.
 Nothing is stopping you from being happier, starting today.